CY 2023 Annual Grant Cycle

 After reading the grant guidelines and instructions, applicants will need to complete an application through LTF’s online grants portal.
 First-time users will need to establish an account on the portal.
 Once the account is established, users can preview the application.

 Information Sessions and Technical Assistance

-- General Grant Application Information Sessions: LTF will host two Zoom webinars during July for an orientation to the grant application and process for 2022.
-These sessions will explain key changes for 2022.
+- General Grant Application Information Sessions: LTF will host two Zoom webinars for an orientation to the grant application and process for 2023.
+These sessions will explain key changes for 2023.
 Both current grantees and new applicants are welcome to participate, but participation is optional.

-- New Applicant Information Sessions: LTF will host two additional Zoom webinars specifically for prospective applicants who are not current LTF grantees.
-These sessions will explain LTF’s grant guidelines, eligibility criteria, and factors in grant awards.
-Participation in either of these sessions is optional.
+- New Applicant Information Session: LTF also will host a Zoom webinar information session for organizations not currently receiving an LTF grant.
+This session will explain LTF’s grant guidelines, eligibility criteria, and factors in grant awards.
+Participation is optional.

-Please register for either session by contacting us via email.
+- Please register in advance by contacting us via email

 If you have technical questions about completing the application and supplying the requested data, please contact Deputy Director for Grants and Policy David Holtermann at 312-938-3076 or via email. email@example.com; or Counsel for Strategic Initiatives Hanna Kaufman at 312-938-3006 or via email.